mason1999/parse-BASH-command-line/README.md

 1. `--dee or -d` is a switch
 1. `-e` does not have a long form but requires a value

 Generally It might be easier to directly call the maps which are pre-configured for you like in the example `main.sh` above.
-However, I'm not going to stop you from directly copying the content of the `parse-command-line.sh` into your script!
+However, I'm not going to stop you from directly copying the content of the `parse-command-line.sh` into your script 😀!
 Up to you how you want to use this code.